 Lyudmila Zhivkova’s daughter, Evgeniya Zhivkova (also a fashion designer) started a campaign to restore the park.
 She is hoping the place to be an area preserved for the children only.
 Her ambition is in the future that park to be again the meeting point for the Bulgarian children with different contests, concerts and competitions.

 The Bells Monument (Kambanite) is situated in a park outside of Sofia’s city centre, at the foot of the Vitosha mountain.

-Tour guide Sofia suggests that it can be a nice break out of the town of Sofia.
+To sum up, Tour guide Sofia suggests that it can be a nice break out of the town of Sofia.
 Please, don’t ignore the small sign saying that the bells are for children and they only are allowed to ring the bells.
 We do hope that one day the world will get united for the children.

 We are also so happy to introduce Turkey; Istanbul & Ephesus tours and to all our visitors to get more about Istanbul please check walking tours Istanbul, about Ephesus please check Ephesus sightseeing tour.